What Financial Protections do Stay at Home Parents Need?

 The working partner's life insurance should cover the family’s needs without their income for a time period determined by the couple.

-A few things to consider are debt, household bills, child care, and other expenses the stay at home parent would have to cover with the life insurance proceeds.
+A few things to consider are debt, household bills, child care, and other expenses the parent staying at home would have to cover with the life insurance proceeds.

 The stay at home parent needs life insurance too.
 Even though they may not bring in a regular paycheck, they do provide for the family in immeasurable ways.

-If the stay at home parent were to die, the working parent would still need financial support for the family.
-They’ll require time off of work, or they may want to work part-time for a while.
+If the parent staying home were to die, the working parent would still need financial support for the family.
+They'll require time off of work, or they may want to work part-time for a while.

-They’ll also have to find a way to do all the things the stay at home parent did, such as child care, household responsibilities, and much more.
+They’ll also have to find a way to do all the things the SAH parent did, such as child care, household responsibilities, and much more.

 Whether it’s the house, bank accounts, investments, or even cars, couples should consider putting assets in both parents’ names.

-The stay at home parent is a contributing member of the family and entitled to half the assets.
+The SAH parent is a contributing member of the family and entitled to half the assets.

 Maintain Professional Skills and Licensure

-Even if stay at home parents don’t work part-time, they can keep up their skillset.
+Even if SAH parents don’t work part-time, they can keep up their skillset.
 Here are some ideas:

 - Read the latest news, trends, and research in their field